rizalfadkam/rizalfadkam/README.md

 - 🎮 I’m really interested **with anything about game**

-- 🧑‍💻 Beside playing game i really interested with video editing **i really interested with video editing**
+- 🧑‍💻 Beside playing game **i really interested with video editing**

 - 💬 You can ask me anything **about game on my discord**